wet-boew/wet-boew-documentation/research/2020-37-research-a11y-sit.md

 I personally don’t think removing the background improves anything.

+### Bullet item 16 and 17

-### There will be some documentation material to produce that would describe how to use it and the meaning of new CSS class like: gc-navseq and gc-nav-section
+> There will be some documentation material to produce that would describe how to use it and the meaning of new CSS class like: gc-navseq and gc-nav-section
+>

-#### I know that TBS –DTO currently work on a documentation template, but I would need technical documentation similar to the service and information component here: https://wet-boew.github.io/themes-dist/GCWeb/component/gc-srvinfo.html
+> I know that TBS –DTO currently work on a documentation template, but I would need technical documentation similar to the service and information component here: https://wet-boew.github.io/themes-dist/GCWeb/component/gc-srvinfo.html

+(*comment made by duboisp on November 12, 2020*)

-## Additional issues
+## Additional issues, from WAWG

+### Issue A - reading sequence

-### The “correct reading sequence” is considered as reading from left to right and top to bottom.
-When there are 2 columns, the first column is read first and the second begins after the first ends.
+**The “correct reading sequence” is considered as reading from left to right and top to bottom.
+When there are 2 columns, the first column is read first and the second begins after the first ends.**

 The existing focus order is marked with red numbers.